Orange-fronted parakeet Eupsittula canicularis

 Biology

-Small sized parakeet (23 -25 cm) with long tail.
-Light beak color bottom part sometimes gray.
+Small sized parakeet, measuring 23 to 25 cm, with long tail.
+Light beak color, bottom part sometimes gray.
 Gray legs, amber colored eyes with a yellow ocular ring.
 No visual sexual difference.
-Green bright plumage with orange front and a blue crown, throat and breast grayish color.
-Primary and secondary feathers blue on top and dark gray at bottom.
+Green bright plumage with orange front and blue crown, throat and breast grayish color.
+Primary and secondary feathers blue on top and dark gray at the bottom.
 Bottom tail feathers are yellow.

 Ecology

-Nearby Pacific coast of northwestern Mexico to Northwest Costa Rica.
-It is a resident of Copan Ruins.
+Nearby pacific coast of northwestern Mexico to northwest Costa Rica.
+It is a resident of Copán Ruinas.

 Threats

-Their populations has decreased in many areas due to the persecution for illegal pet trade.
+• Their population has decreased in many areas due to the persecution for illegal pet trade.